Ndivhoniswani/Machine-Learning-Classification-Model/README.md

 ### Project Overview
 There are 1.88 million clients in this dataset.
 There are 1.5 million clients in train and 380,000 clients in test.
 The objective of this challenge is to create a machine-learning model that can forecast the probability of each customer becoming inactive and refraining from making any transactions for a period of 90 days.

+### What is Customer Churn?
+It is the process of using data analysis and predictive modeling techniques to identify customers who are likely to stop using a product or service.
+Churn, in this context, refers to customer attrition or the loss of customers from this African Telecommunications Company.

 ### Data Source
 - Train.csv